solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getVersion

-Returns the current solana versions running on the node
+Returns the current safecoin versions running on the node

 #### Parameters: